kevin-cantwell/gifx/README.md

-# Palette
+# Gifx (OSX only)

-A tool that breaks down the color palette of a gif.
+Extracts the frames of a gif and opens a local webpage describing each component.